knpuniversity/symfony4/knpu/ep2-fundamentals/logger-trait.md

 [[[ code('16b72bd35a') ]]]

 Bah!
-No auto-complete: with setter injection, we need to help PhpStorm by adding some PHPDoc in the property: it will be `LoggerInterface` or - in theory - `null`:
+No auto-complete: with setter injection, we need to help PhpStorm by adding some PHPDoc on the property: it will be `LoggerInterface` or - in theory - `null`:

 [[[ code('b62f209d87') ]]]